semgrep/semgrep-docs/docs/playground.md

 ### Writing complex rules using advanced mode

 Advanced mode is a YAML editor for writing a rule **using any valid key from the Semgrep [schema](../writing-rules/rule-syntax/)**.
-It provides default values for the minimum required keys for a Semgrep rule definition and expects the user to modify and add keys to finish the rule.
+Advanced mode provides default values for the required keys for a Semgrep rule definition and expects the user to modify and add keys to finish the rule.

 To create a rule in advanced mode: